 They were fond of raw meat and stole it when the occasion presented itself.
 They licked all liquids with their tongues and ate their food in a crouched position.
 Their tongues permanently hung out of their thick, red lips, and they panted just like wolves.
 They never slept after midnight and prowled and howled at night.
 They could move very fast, just like squirrels, and it was difficult to overtake them.
 They shunned human society altogether.
 If approached, they made faces and sometimes bared their teeth.
 Their hearing was very acute, and they could smell meat at a great distance.
 Furthermore, while they could not see well during the day, they could orientate themselves very well at night.
 In September 1921, both girls became ill, and Amala, the younger, died.

-There are many other stories of feral children in the literature, among others the story of a boy who lived in Syria, who ate grass and could leap like an antelope, as well as of a girl, who lived in the forests in Indonesia for six years after she had fallen into a river.
-She walked like an ape and her teeth were as sharp as a razor.
+There are many other stories of feral children in the literature, among others, the story of a boy who lived in Syria who ate grass and could leap like an antelope.
+Another feral child is a girl who lived in the forests in Indonesia for six years after falling into a river.
+She walked like an ape, and her teeth were as sharp as a razor.

 These stories do far more than just confirm the importance of education.
-They actually show that a human being not only can but must be educated to become a human being.
-A bear does not have to learn to be a bear; he simply is one.
+They show that a human being can and must be educated to become a human being.
+A bear does not have to learn to be a bear; it simply is one.
 A duck needs no lessons in duckmanship.
 And an ant leads a perfectly satisfactory life without any instruction from other ants.
-Even when isolated from birth, animals usually retain clearly recognizable instincts.
-A cat that is raised among dogs will still behave like a cat.
+Even when isolated from birth, animals usually retain recognizable instincts.
+A cat raised among dogs will still behave like a cat.
 It won’t try to bite the postman.
-There are only a few exceptions, such as the lion cub, that would be unable to hunt the wildebeest when raised in isolation.
+There are a few exceptions, such as the lion cub, that would be unable to hunt the wildebeest when raised in isolation.